fxs1l/Hayahay/README.md

 'Hayahay' means 'in a relaxed or advantageous state' in Cebuano.

 ## Disclaimer
-Some source codes are missing because of a hardware repair that deleted all my personal files back in 2022.
+Some source codes are missing because of a software repair that deleted all my personal files back in 2022.
 I am now revisiting this project in my spare time so that I can properly backup the code and I can get this fully functional again.
 However this can happen intermittently as this system is setup at my parent's place where I am away from for most of the year due to university.